shaunck96/Auto-Feature-Engineering-Performance-Comparison/README.md

-# Auto-Feature-Engineering-Performance-Comparison
+# Automatic Feature Engineering and Selection Tools Comparison
-Evaluating the performance of various automated feature engineering tools
+Evaluating the performance of leading automated feature engineering and selection tools in the market.

 With requirements of companies ever increasing and with a shortage of skillsets needed, people are on the lookout for automated tools to handle end-end ML modelling to avoid a lot of the focus on the technical development of these complex statistical algorithms.
 The heirarchical steps being followed to efficiently reach the stage of a fully developed model has some level of repeatibility given it is a typical classification problem/regression problem.

-The goal of this project is to evaluate one specific step in the process, called Feature Engineering which is very crucial to ensuring the development of a successful machine learning model.
-There are several Feature Engineering tools and here, we evaluate specific ones with a main focus on how a custom made Feature Engineering tool, PyImpetus outperforms the rest of the tools available out there.
+The goal of this project is to evaluate two specific steps in the process, called Feature Engineering and feature Selection which are very crucial to ensuring the development of a successful machine learning model.
+There are several Feature Engineering and Selection tools in the open source eco-system and our goal here is to evaluate a select few that have the most popularity (in terms of Github stars or downloads) with a main focus on how all of them compare with respect to classic Regression and Classification tasks.

 (...still in progress, description to be updated along the way)